5 Cheery Ways to Enjoy Christmas on a Budget

 • Deliver food.
 Get paid to make deliveries on your own schedule.
 People don’t like going shopping when it’s cold and snowy outside, so now is a great time to start this side job.

 • Complete microtasks.
-Not everyone has a ton of extra time to commit to a second job or even a fully involved side hustle.
+Not everyone has a ton of extra time to commit to a second job or a fully involved side hustle.
 Micro job sites allow users to find and complete simple tasks for cash.
 From spotting errors on websites and data entry to product reviews and feedback, most tasks can be completed in 1 hour or less.

 • Sell last year’s gently used gifts.
 Getting rid of some of your old gifts can help pay for this year’s presents.
 If you have an old cell phone lying around, try selling it on Decluttr.
 Once your tech is evaluated, you’ll get same-day payment via PayPal or with a check sent by mail.